-The era of the 21st century brought many technological revolutions which have changed the ways firms in almost every industry operate.
+The era of the 21st century brought many technological revolutions which have changed how firms in almost every industry operate.
 One major change was budding start-ups with a computer and office space the size of a room.
 Mark Zuckerberg made a billionaire company with was much different than its bureaucratic predecessors.
 This new idea gave way to small enterprises.
 Small enterprises mostly suffer from a lack of HR members and most of the time it’s the CEO of that enterprise that heads the recruitment process.
 This clearly indicates a lack of functionality of HR but regardless, they should be ready for upcoming HRM challenges for developing high-performing business cultures.

 The main challenges faced by HRM irrespective of the size and nature of the industry are listed below:

 Employees should be taken as building blocks of an organization rather than a commodity that can be replaced if not performing satisfactorily.
 This is because an organization prospers due to its top performers, loyal workers, and people who think of the organization’s profit before its own.
 Organizations can’t afford to lose this kind of employee as this would account for recruitment and training costs for the person filling that role and loss in productivity of the organization for that time period.
 HRM plays a major role in retaining employees as HRM tries to resolve every employee’s problem.
 Troubles concerning fewer pay grades, overtime working hours, allotment of benefits, etc. are a few to name.
 Lets’ go over a few roles of HRM and the challenges that they face while dealing with it.